What Is Stoichiometry? The O Level Definition

 Skill 3 — Calculate Percentage Yield

-The limiting reagent is the reactant that is completely used up first in a reaction — it limits how much product can be formed.
-Identifying the limiting reagent is one of the most frequently tested stoichiometry O level skills, and one of the most commonly lost marks.
+The limiting reagent is the reactant that is completely used up first — it limits how much product can form.
+Identifying the limiting reagent is one of the most frequently tested stoichiometry O level skills, and one of the most commonly dropped marks.
+Method to identify the limiting reagent:- Convert both reactant masses to moles

 - Divide each by its coefficient in the balanced equation